all-of-us/pyclient/py/README.md

 `load_annotations` allows you to retrieve annotation values or cohort review statuses you created in workbench during cohort review.

-Results from this method are returned as Pandas DataFrame with the annotations requested as columns.
+Results from this method are returned as a Pandas DataFrame with the annotations requested as columns.
 All results will be loaded into memory.